TBD54566975/did-dht/spec/spec.md

 #### Update

-Any valid [[ref:BEP44]] record written to the DHT is considered an update.
-This means as long as control of the [[ref:Identity Key]] is retained any update is made possibly by signing and writing records with a unique incremental sequence number with [mutable items](https://www.bittorrent.org/beps/bep_0044.html).
+Any valid [[ref:BEP44]] record written to the DHT is an update.
+As long as control of the [[ref:Identity Key]] is retained any update is made possibly by signing and writing records with a unique incremental sequence number with [mutable items](https://www.bittorrent.org/beps/bep_0044.html).

-It is ****RECOMMENDED**** that updates are made infrequently as caching of the DHT is highly encouraged.
+It is ****RECOMMENDED**** that updates are infrequent, as caching of the DHT is highly encouraged.

 #### Deactivate

-To deactivate a document there are a couple options:
+To deactivate a document, there are a couple options:

 1. Let the DHT record expire and cease to publish it.
 2. Publish a new DHT record where the `rdata` of the root DNS record is the string "deactivated."